TamaraGR/Election_Analysis-1/README.md

 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election that took place in Arapahoe, Denver and Jefferson counties Colorado (basically Denver and its suburbs, shown below).

 ![election area](https://github.com/carlosjennings1991/Election_Analysis/blob/main/Resources/counties_outlined_red.png)

+The goal of the analysis was to do the following:

   1. Calculate the total number of votes cast.
   2. Get a complete list of candidates who received votes.